sradics/digital-garden/_notes/Team Genius.md

 The team receives coaching from experts, peers, and leaders. — location: [1803](kindle://book?action=open&asin=B00OG8AXKO&location=1803) ^ref-49159

 ---
+•      The team is set up with the right mix of members, who have norms of conduct that guide their behavior.
+Team members are different but not so different that they cannot work with each other.
+Team members have the right set of skills and expertise for the team task. — location: [1872](kindle://book?action=open&asin=B00OG8AXKO&location=1872) ^ref-22699

+---
+•      The team has a supportive organizational context that provides team members with access to resources, information, and training to help accomplish their task. — location: [1875](kindle://book?action=open&asin=B00OG8AXKO&location=1875) ^ref-18422

+---
+•      The team receives coaching from experts, peers, and — location: [1877](kindle://book?action=open&asin=B00OG8AXKO&location=1877) ^ref-53296

+---
 Actual group productivity = Potential productivity − Process losses — location: [1806](kindle://book?action=open&asin=B00OG8AXKO&location=1806) ^ref-50895

 ---
 Potential productivity is what the team can theoretically achieve, given its resources. •      Process losses are what the team loses through coordination and motivation problems. — location: [1808](kindle://book?action=open&asin=B00OG8AXKO&location=1808) ^ref-40642

+---
+•      Potential productivity is what the team can theoretically achieve, given its resources. •      Process losses are what the team loses through coordination and motivation problems. — location: [1882](kindle://book?action=open&asin=B00OG8AXKO&location=1882) ^ref-48413

 ---
 group tasks.6 These tasks, he continued, can be differentiated based on three categories: component, focus, and interdependence. — location: [1811](kindle://book?action=open&asin=B00OG8AXKO&location=1811) ^ref-4598